ColeChiodo/subtitle-autoloader/README.md

    * **Basic iFrame Support**

 ## Future Plans
-What I want to implement to this extension in the future.:
+### What I want to implement to this extension in the future:
 * Expand website compatibility
 * Support other subtitle file extensions (`.ass`).
 * Fix iFrame site quirks (fullscreen, etc)
 * Add Japanese language support for live action tv shows/movies/dramas (requires sourcing of additional subtitle databases).
    * Not High Priority, because sites that offer live action shows/movies already provide Japanese subtitles, for the most part.

+### Site Support Wishlist
+* Netflix
+* Crunchyroll
+* Miruro

+Request more by [submitting an issue](https://github.com/ColeChiodo/subtitle-autoloader/issues).
+(No guarantee that I will add support)

 ## How It Works